ECNTechnology/ecn-kb/guides/mycloudpbx/softphone-guides.md

 ## Android Guides

-These guides will aim to demonstrate how to install and operate the MyCloudPBX softphone.
+These guides will aim to demonstrate how to install and operate the MyCloudPBX softphone using an Android phone.

 You will need a MyCloudPBX Softphone account in order to follow this guide, if you do not already have one you will need to contact your administrator.